Characters with incestuous subtext in a story

 - Adelheid and Rose Bernstein from The King of Fighters.
 From Rose's part, she's extremely clingy to her "Dearest Brother" and he's the only one who can keep her Rich Bitch instincts somewhat at bay, like in 2003 where Rose goes APESHIT if Adel's defeated and he has to tell her not to kill his opponents.
 On Adel's part, when Rose started hiding things from him in XIII, he was extremely worried and distressed as he had vowed to help and protect her, and at the end of the game when Rose collapses after being freed from Botan's brainwashing, Adel catches and holds her in his arms in a way that reminds more of a boyfriend catching his girlfriend than of mere siblings.
 The extended intro to XIII features a brief scene of Adel and Rose◊ waltzing together in front of Rose Stadium, set to oddly romantic-sounding music and complete with fireworks.

-- The Lutece Twins from Bioshock Infinite have this trope going on like there's no tomorrow.
-The tone of their voxophone recordings are very suggestive, to say the least.
+- The Lutece Twins from Bioshock Infinite.
+The tone of their voxophone recordings are very suggestive.
 You can explore the Luteces' house later in the game, and there is only one bed.

 - In Dra Koi there's a running gag about the protagonist's mother wanting to jump his bones and being horrified at how he now seems to have a girlfriend, though the fact that the girlfriend happens to be a crazy dragon that's immune to all attack and can blow up cities doesn't help.